 - Press the sauté button on the pressure cooker and add olive oil to pressure cooker pot.

-Add onions to pot and sauté until translucent.
+- Add chopped onions to pot and sauté until translucent.
 Then add garlic and peppers.
 And allow vegetables to sauté for 1 to 2 minutes.

 - Press the manual button and set pressure cooker to high pressure (canning button) for 25 minutes.

-Once finished you can allow to natural pressure release for 5 minutes.
-Please be careful of the steam when turning the valve to release pressure.
+- Once finished, allow pressure to natural pressure release for 5 minutes.
+Be careful of the steam when turning the pressure value to release pressure.

-And your delicious and nutritious chili is done.
+Oh Yeah!!
+And your delicious, nutritious chili is done.
+Yippee!!

 I’ve got to tell you, even my mother was weary of a chili that wasn’t my normal chili recipe but she absolutely loved it.
-You may want to serve this with a side of cornbread or a salad.
+Feel free to serve this with a side of cornbread or a salad.